Multi-Arts Curriculum FAQ

 Working through these exercises and writing down how I am feeling makes it tangible and makes me accountable…I have learned that I think more about how others feel rather than letting my feelings come to surface and have them intertwine…the benefits I gained include listening, how simple words can trigger emotions and it’s okay to love yourself…self-worth is not conceit, it’s ok.

 Participants find the online course easy to navigate.
 However, if problems arise, we are happy to work them out with you.

-You are welcome to inquire about the full meal deal today or initiate your online multi-arts curriculum access (below).
+You are welcome to inquire about the full-meal deal today or to initiate your online multi-arts curriculum access (below).
 If you would like a preview, see our sample chapter and/or simply purchase the I Can book to begin your visit with the core content of the online curriculum.
 Having the actual book will also serve your online experience of the curriculum, as you can handily revisit the guiding concepts off-screen.
 We are now also offering the I Can Explorer Circle, a virtual discussion group for I Can readers.
 Any one of these options are comprehensive, in and of themselves.
 The multi-arts online curriculum allows for a deeper interactive dive into emotion literacy concepts, elucidated in the I Can book.

 Online multi-arts curriculum access / $245

 Three options for narrative mentorship with Pamela Sackett

 ~comments on this page are drawn from surveys, phone chats & emails~